pcchannz/invoice/README.md

 12. Revisit PDF library.
 13. Hook up with monitoring tools.
 14. Improve security handshake with API.
+15. Encapsulate it further by creating service that will verify configuration and start pooling, that will make Program.cs much cleaner.

 # To test
 This apps will take two parameters at startup: